 - 6 eggs

-- 1/2 cup heavy cream (may substitute coconut cream)
+- 1/2 cup heavy cream may substitute full-fat coconut milk for gluten-free

 - 1/4 cup pure maple syrup